Table of Contents [expand]

 Heroku Key-Value Store (KVS) defaults to the latest stable version of Valkey supported for the platform.
 Valkey is fully compatible with existing KVS add-ons and implementations.
-Newly created Heroku Key-Value Store instances always use the latest version, currently 7.2.
+Newly created Heroku Key-Value Store instances always use the latest major version, currently 8.
 See Version Support and Legacy Infrastructure for more version info.
+This article describes how to upgrade the major Valkey version of a Heroku Key-Value Store instance.

-There are two methods for upgrading an existing KVS add-on version:
+Heroku supports two methods for upgrading an existing KVS add-on major version:

 - Upgrade in-place with the